darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 # Python without docker

-- We make assume we utilize [flat python structure](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/), because it is simple and makes project working maximum out of the box with minimum of extra wtfs.
+- We make assumption we utilize [flat python structure](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/), because it is simple and makes project working maximum out of the box with minimum of extra wtfs.
 - We also assume we will be utilizing unit testing :]
 - As mentioned, as assume u will be opening as "Working Directory" specific example folders like examples/simple_pyscript.
     - `code -r .` shortcut allows quickly reopening vscode with changing working directory.
-- We also assume you are using Linux as main OS, or at least WSL2 with default linux opened inside.
+- We also assume you are using Linux as main OS, or at least using WSL2 with linux opened inside if u are developing at Windows or MacOS.
-    - Some changes
+    - (the article material is tested to work on Kubuntu 22.04 LTS)

 First assure u installed `Pytest Explorer` extension.
 It will autoinstall Python extension for intellisence along the way.
 - pytest explorer id for search `@id:littlefoxteam.vscode-python-test-adapter`